 Transfer evaluations are completed after a student has been admitted to the University.
 The Office of the Registrar will use your course descriptions and academic transcripts to determine which courses will transfer for credit at Trinity University.

 Yes.
-Admitted students are automatically considered for general merit scholarships based on their application for admission.
+Admitted students are automatically considered for general merit scholarships based on their academic performance and standardized test scores.
 Active members of Phi Theta Kappa may be eligible for a separate Phi Theta Kappa Transfer Scholarship We require proof of membership in Phi Theta Kappa to be submitted with the student's application for admission.

 *Please note that it is not possible for an undergraduate student to obtain a degree from Trinity by only attending evening classes.

-Please contact Morgan Hybert or Hillary Everts at 1-800-TRINITY or admissions [at] trinity.edu
+Please contact Hillary Everts or Elena Wilson at 1-800-TRINITY or admissions [at] trinity.edu